4-PrO-DiPT

 4-PrO-DiPT, also known as 4-propanoyl-N,N-diisopropyltryptamine or as O-propionyl-4-HO-DiPT, is a psychedelic drug of the tryptamine and 4-hydroxytryptamine families related to 4-PrO-DMT.
 It is the O-propionate ester of 4-HO-DiPT and has been encountered as a novel designer drug.
 The drug was first described in the scientific literature by at least 2021.

 Chemistry

 Analogues

-Analogues of 4-PrO-DiPT include 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), luvesilocin (4-GO-DiPT), 4-PrO-DMT, and 4-GO-DMT, among others.
+Analogues of 4-PrO-DiPT include 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), luvesilocin (4-GO-DiPT), 4-PrO-DMT, 4-PrO-MET, and 4-GO-DMT, among others.